reyvb24/Engg-1340-Project/README.md

 ### Features in the Game
 The game would feature three types of classes for the character that are going to be used in the game; player, enemy, and boss.
 Generating the types of enemies in battles and the quests given to the player will be random.
 The game will also feature a turn-based battle mode where the player would go against different enemies.
+Non standard c++ libraries used:
+- string = to obtain inputs from the user, to store strings in various data structures in the game, and to make word_art.
+- cstdlib
+- ctime

 ### Rules
 - Player will have a level to determine the stats of his/her character.
 Player can upgrade their level by gaining experience points which can be earned by doing various activities in the game (i.e. by fighting enemies and doing errands).
 Gaining level will increase the character's basic stats.